Metaphysics / Philosophy: Ontology, Epistemology & Meta-Inquiry

 Mereological Composition

-The part-whole question — under what conditions do a plurality of objects compose a single whole — is resolved by the framework's τ-object composition principles.
+The part-whole question — under what conditions do a plurality of objects compose a single whole — is internally addressed by the framework's τ-object composition principles.
 Composition is not arbitrary but structurally constrained.

 -